tierrun/node-sdk/README.md

 ### `subscribe(org, phases)`

-Subscribe the named org to each of the sets of plans specified in the `phases` array.
+Subscribe an org to each of the sets of plans specified in the `phases` array.

 Each item in `phases` must be an object containing: